OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 The following walkthrough uses the `OnMessageSend` event.
 By the end of this walkthrough, you'll have an add-in that runs whenever a message is being sent and checks if the user forgot to add a document or picture they mentioned in their email.

 > [!IMPORTANT]
-> The `OnMessageSend` and `OnAppointmentSend` events are only available in preview with a Microsoft 365 subscription in Outlook on Windows.
+> The `OnMessageSend` and `OnAppointmentSend` events are only available in preview with a Microsoft 365 subscription in Outlook on Windows and on the web.
 For more details, see [How to preview](autolaunch.md#how-to-preview).
 Preview events shouldn't be used in production add-ins.

 ## Prerequisites